localhost-run/site/docs/faq.md

 ### I've set up my SSH key in my account but my custom domain tunnel is denied

-try adding `plan` as your ssh user, like so:
+try adding `plan` as your SSH user, like so:

 ```bash
 ssh -R example.com:80:localhost:8080 plan@localhost.run